Grete Bloch

 Margarete Bloch (21 March 1892 – Precise date unknown, 1944, Auschwitz concentration camp) was a friend of Felice Bauer and a pen-friend of Franz Kafka.

 Grete Bloch was born in Berlin, a daughter of the sales representative Louis Bloch and Jenny Bloch, born Meyerowitz.
 She visited a girls’ school (Höhere Töchterschule) and then two schools for learning a profession: a school of the Lette-Verein (Education for women; founded in the 19th century and still existing) and the academy for trade Salomon in Berlin.
 At age 16, after finishing her education, she found work in the office machine industry and helped supplement the family income.
 From 1908 to 1915 she worked in Berlin and Vienna.
 Before October 1913, she met Felice Bauer, who was four years older, and they became friends.

 Felice Bauer had been in a relationship with Franz Kafka since August 1912.
 This was actually a correspondence relationship.
 Kafka lived in Prague and Bauer in Berlin.
 We know that he wrote her three letters a day, letters that are today seen as world literature.
-During this time he also wrote the novel Das Urteil (The Judgement) and parts of the novel Der Verschollene (The missing; later the English book: The Man who Disappeared; in other languages often: America).
+During this time he also wrote the novel Das Urteil (The Judgement) and parts of the novel Der Verschollene (The Missing; later the English book: The Man who Disappeared; in other languages often: America).
 But the relationship itself remained undefined.
-Grete Bloch wanted to help Felice Bauer in this regard and stopped during a business trip between Berlin and Vienna in Prague.
+Grete Bloch wanted to help Felice Bauer in this regard and stopped in Prague during a business trip between Berlin and Vienna.
 She met Franz Kafka at the Hotel Schwarzes Ross (Black Steed) in order to persuade him to meet Felice in person in Berlin.
 But the result was that Kafka also started an intensive pen-relationship with her, in which he used her as a ‘wailing wall’ and where her private problems also became subjects of discussion.
-On 7 April 1914 he sent her a book of Franz Grillparzer: Der arme Spielmann (The Poor Musician).
+On 7 April 1914 he sent her a book of Franz Grillparzer: The Poor Musician (Der arme Spielmann).